daniel-furman/lwMCMC/README.md

 ---

 Multi-dimensional model parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC).
-We implement a Python class with the trivial metropolis hastings algorithm using only numpy and base operations.
+We implement a Python class with the trivial metropolis hastings algorithm using only NumPy and base operations.

 ## Example: Particle Decay Modeling